emerygb/Appendices_NO/README.md

 C: DUO potential interpolation output <br>
 D: DUO fitting outupt to MARVEL data <br>
 E: DUO fitting output to MARVEL and Jarvis 1999 data <br>
-F 1-4: DUO .en, .pot, .trans and .states files for fit and intensities <br>
+F 1-4: DUO .en, .pot, .trans, .states, and output files for fit and dipole calculated intensities <br>
-G: Exocross <br>

 <br>
 Note that all DUO outputs contain the related input in the first section.